thegetty/ancient-glass/transmittal-text/markdown/04 Cat 1-50 FINAL.md

 ## Comments and Comparanda

 These cast alabastra are part of a Phoenician or Assyrian monochrome glass production that included bowls but also handled jars, jugs, and incense burners.
-They have been found in Assyria, Cyprus, Italy, and Spain in contexts dated to the late eighth through sixth centuries BCE ({von Saldern 1970}, pp. 225–228, nos.
-48–54; {Grose 1989}, pp. 75–76).
+They have been found in Assyria, Cyprus, Italy, and Spain in contexts dated to the late eighth through sixth centuries BCE ([[von Saldern 1970]], pp. 225–228, nos.
+48–54; [[Grose 1989]], pp. 75–76).
 In general, it is believed that they were made by Phoenician craftsmen working in the Assyrian royal court.
-Particularly for the alabastra, it has been assumed that they were made in Phoenicia ({Barag 1985}, esp. pp. 52–57).
-Alabastra appear in two variants: a taller and slender one with height ranging between 18 and 23 cm (from Italy: {von Saldern 1970}, no. 48 = {Goldstein 1979}, p.
-102, no. 200; {von Saldern 1970}, no. 51 = {Barag 1985}, pp. 67–68, no. 44; {von Saldern 1970}, no. 54a; and Cyprus: {von Saldern 1970}, no. 52= {Lightfoot 2017}, p.
-29, no. 3), and a squatter one, like 2004.16, with a height between 10 and 14 cm ({von Saldern 1970}, nos.
-50, 53 from Cyprus; {Arveiller-Dulong and Nenna 2000}, pp. 166–167, no. 195 from Italy).
-In addition, a similar squat alabastron has been unearthed in Rhodes in a burial dated to the last quarter of the fourth century BCE ({Triantafyllidis 2000}, pp. 154–155, no. 15).
+Particularly for the alabastra, it has been assumed that they were made in Phoenicia ([[Barag 1985]], esp. pp. 52–57).
+Alabastra appear in two variants: a taller and slender one with height ranging between 18 and 23 cm (from Italy: [[von Saldern 1970]], no. 48 = [[Goldstein 1979]], p.
+102, no. 200; [[von Saldern 1970]], no. 51 = [[Barag 1985]], pp. 67–68, no. 44; [[von Saldern 1970]], no. 54a; and Cyprus: [[von Saldern 1970]], no. 52= [[Lightfoot 2017]], p.
+29, no. 3), and a squatter one, like 2004.16, with a height between 10 and 14 cm ([[von Saldern 1970]], nos.
+50, 53 from Cyprus; [[Arveiller-Dulong and Nenna 2000]], pp. 166–167, no. 195 from Italy).
+In addition, a similar squat alabastron has been unearthed in Rhodes in a burial dated to the last quarter of the fourth century BCE ([[Triantafyllidis 2000]], pp. 154–155, no. 15).

 ## Provenance